 Some potential home buyers who are on a limited budget may want to consider purchasing a manufactured or modular home with a unique mortgage.
 But what entities offer loans on manufactured and modular homes?
 Many consumers report running into walls when seeking manufactured, modular and mobile home financing when shopping online with many traditional lending companies.
+The reality is that manufactured and modular home financing can be complicated if you are looking for mortgages in the wrong place from the wrong companies.
 It's no secret that many mortgage companies simply do not offer home loans for modular and manufactured homes, but there are many that still do, so read on to learn more.

 Government Insured Programs like the FHA

 Generally, it is more difficult to obtain financing for manufactured and modular homes.
-However, one good option is the FHA mortgage.
+However, one good option is the FHA manufactured home loans.
 With a federally-backed loan for manufactured home, the government insures the loan that is made to you by a private mortgage lender.
 So, if you fail to make your payments, the private lender knows that the government will reimburse them for their losses.
 This makes private lenders more likely to offer loans for manufactured homes.
-Find out what FHA will do for mobile home loans.
+Keep reading and find out what FHA will do for mobile home loans.

 USDA Mortgages for People in Rural Regions